humdrum-tools/humdrum-documentation/tool/perform/index.md

 input stream are performed.
 Non-MIDI spines are ignored and do not affect the sound output.

-When first invoked, the **perform** command reads in the entire input into memory.
+When first invoked, the <span class="tool">perform</span> command reads in the entire input into memory.
 By loading the complete input into memory, random data access is possible and so the user can move freely both forward and backward through the MIDI score.
 (Note that the size of any input is